-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 - Published

-The Ultra Low Emission Zone (ULEZ) is expanding to cover the whole of London from the end of August, much to the dismay of the opponents of the scheme.
-The BBC has been assessing some of the claims made about Sadiq Khan's flagship clean-air policy to better understand its impact.
+Following a ruling from the High Court, the Ultra Low Emission Zone (Ulez) has been given the go-ahead to expand to cover the whole of London from the end of August, much to the dismay of the opponents of the scheme.
+The BBC has been assessing some of the claims made about London Mayor Sadiq Khan's flagship clean-air policy to better understand its impact.

 'Not enough notice has been given'

-Some opposition, particularly from Liberal Democrats and Labour MPs, focuses on the argument that people need more time to swap their vehicles for compliant ones.
+Opposition from Liberal Democrats and some Labour councils and MPs focuses on the argument that people need more time to swap their vehicles for compliant ones.

-The mayor of London announced his ULEZ expansion plan at the end of November, giving people nine months' notice.
+The mayor of London announced his Ulez expansion plan at the end of November, giving people nine months' notice.

-The previous ULEZ expansion from central London to encompass the North and South Circular roads was announced in early 2019 to come into force in October 2021.
+The previous Ulez expansion from central London to encompass the North and South Circular roads was announced in early 2019 to come into force in October 2021.

 This gave people almost two and a half years to prepare.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.